gguerrero/mixingpanel/README.md

   mpp.bind()
 ```

-## Custom sessions using mixpanel superproperty.
+## Custom sessions using mixpanel superproperty

-You can create a custom session which use mp_session_id superproperty using the query param "mp_session_start=YOURSESSIONID" in the url.
+You can create a custom session which use mp_session_id superproperty using the query param ```mp_session_start=YOURSESSIONID``` in the url.

 This is useful when you are doing tests and want to regroup all your tracking in multiple devices.
-You can close the custom session with the query param "mp_session_end=ANY".
+You can close the custom session with the query param ```mp_session_end=ANY```.

 ## Running *Jasmine* test suite